droidian/porting-guide/debugging-tips.md

 	(device)# mkdir -p /var/lib/droidian/
 	(device)# nano preferred_hostname

-And put your device model or codename without any spaces
+And put your device model or codename without any spaces.

 ### Kernel modules

 `systemd-modules-load` doesn't load the modules on Mediatek.
-[This](https://github.com/droidian-mt6765/adaptation-droidian-garden/blob/main/debian/adaptation-garden-configs.modules.service) service to some similar implementation can be included to load all the correct modules and get Wi-Fi working.
+[This](https://github.com/droidian-mt6765/adaptation-droidian-garden/blob/main/debian/adaptation-garden-configs.modules.service) service or some similar implementation can be included to load all the correct modules and get Wi-Fi working.